lukeod/vampiresurvivors-modding/event-system.md

 ## Limitations

+Based on code analysis, identified limitations:
 1. **Non-blittable struct marshaling** - Cannot create delegates for signals with IL2CPP references
-2. **Signal declaration required** - Must use TryFire for undeclared signals
+2. **Signal declaration required** - Use TryFire for undeclared signals
-3. **Synchronous only** - All signals execute immediately
+3. **Synchronous only** - All signals appear to execute immediately
 4. **No priority system** - Handlers execute in subscription order
 5. **Memory leaks** - Forgetting to unsubscribe causes leaks

 ## Summary

-The Vampire Survivors event system:
+Based on decompiled IL2CPP code analysis, the Vampire Survivors event system:
 - Uses Zenject SignalBus for all game events
 - Has 163 different signal types (significantly expanded in Unity 6000.0.36f1)
 - Splits between blittable (128 signals) and non-blittable (35 signals)
 - Includes new OnlineSignals category for multiplayer functionality
 - Requires special handling for IL2CPP object references
-- All signals pass through InternalFire method
+- All signals appear to pass through InternalFire method
-- Identifiers are optional and rarely used (usually null)
+- Identifiers appear optional and rarely used (usually null)
 - Synchronous execution in subscription order